TetsujinOni/le_log4net/README.md

     https://github.com/downloads/logentries/le_log4net/getkey.zip

-This user-key is essentially a password to your account and is required for each of the steps listed below.
+This account-key is essentially a password to your account and is required for each of the steps listed below.
 To get the key unzip the file you download and run the following from the command line:

     getKey.exe --key